 The Board of Zoning Appeals contains five members, two of whom represent the County.
 Of the remaining three members, two represent the Town of Appomattox while the final member, recommended by the Board of Supervisors, holds an at-large position.
 Each member is appointed by the Circuit Court judge upon recommendation by the governing body.
 Currently, in order to establish a system of staggered terms, two (2) members serve 2-year terms, two (2) serve 4-year terms, and the at-large member serves a 5-year term.
 After that, all successive terms will be for five (5) years.

-The Appomattox Community Development Plan is Appomattox County’s most important document regarding growth, development and visioning.
+The Appomattox County Comprehensive Plan is the County’s most important document regarding growth, development and visioning.
 First, it establishes government policy used to help guide public and private activities as they relate to land use and resource utilization.
 Second, it is the basis for land development regulations and decisions (i.e. rezonings and conditional use permits), capital improvement programming (i.e. public projects such as schools, parks and libraries), transportation, environmental and historical resource protection initiatives, new County programs and decisions concerning the distribution of County budget dollars to a multitude of programs and agencies.
 Most importantly, it serves as the community’s guide for future development and as the vision for what the County should look like in twenty years.
-The Community Development Plan is a joint effort of the Town of Appomattox and the Town of Pamplin and serves as the comprehensive plan for these two localities as well.
+The Comprehensive Plan is a joint effort of the County and the Town of Pamplin and serves as the comprehensive plan for both localities.
 The Plan is implemented through the Zoning Ordinance, Subdivision Ordinance and other regulatory tools.

 At the core of the plan is the Future Land Use Map, which is a visual depiction of the growth pattern desired by the County.
 It represents a twenty year outlook and guide to new development, both commercial and residential.
 Land use decisions should be based on the overarching goals depicted in the Future Land Use section.